benbucksch/autoconfig-spec/draft-autoconfig-1.md

 ## DNS SRV

 DNS SRV protocols (RFC 2782, RFC 6186) are not used here, for 2 reasons:

 1. DNS SRV relies on insecure DNS and the config can therefore be trivially spoofed by an attacker.
 See also DNSSEC above.
 2. DNS SRV does not provide all the necessary configuration parameters.
-For example, we need all of :
+For example, we need all of:

 * the username form ("fred@example.com", or "fred", or "fred\EXAMPLE", or even a username with no relation to the email address)
 * authentication method (password, CRAM-MD5, OAuth2, SSL client certificate)
 * authentication method parameters (e.g. OAuth parameters)